 And then we went to the governor, and to the mayor’s office, and told them you should come with us, or we’ll close your offices, too.
 To recruit them.
 Then we started our activities and actions and it took us six months to recruit the students and to convince the students.
 From one-to-one meetings, to group meetings, to recruiting the media and international activists who would come with us.
 And then, we occupied the campus with a few thousands students, and we won.
 And winning that big victory made me think that I could use non-violence to get rid of the occupation.

 Heather: And again, you were under curfew for much of this time, organizing the students, and you weren’t supposed to leave your house or do anything like what you were doing.

-Issa: It was the second intifada and we had tanks all over the streets.
+Issa: It was the Second Intifada and we had tanks all over the streets.
 And this is why I said, okay, it must be peaceful.
 It was a tactic for me in the beginning, and I said, Okay, let’s just try.
-And we were hiding the brochure, we were hiding the press releases, we were meeting in secret places, we were not using the phones.
+And we were hiding the brochures, we were hiding the press releases, we were meeting in secret places, we were not using the phones.
 We were really careful as a group of organizers not to be caught for what we were doing, because it’s illegal.
 Even organizing peaceful, non-violent campaigning for the students to reopen their university, it’s illegal.

 Heather: Do you ever seen any of those guys, your fellow students who you organized with?

 Issa: Yes, we see each other and we are very proud of that time to reopen the university and work against the closure of our university.
 And now we are more aware of what we were doing.
 At that time, we were not aware.

 Heather: So what happens next.
 You get the university reopened, which is extremely impressive.
 They what happens?